s3ql/s3ql/rst/man/ctrl.rst

 root user.

 Every subcommand takes the *mountpoint* of the file system as its first argument, plus any additional arguments described below.
+Individual subcommands may accept additional options; these are listed below where they exist, but you can always run ``s3qlctrl <subcommand> --help`` to see the full set of options accepted by a particular subcommand.
 The following subcommands are available:

 flushcache